LeeXuanHua/invitro/docs/loader.md

 1. Sign up for a Serverless account [here](https://app.serverless.com/)
 2. Install Serverless framework via command line `npm install -g serverless` to allow our Go code to interact with the Serverless CLI framework e.g. `sls deploy`
 3. Follow their [setup guide](https://www.serverless.com/framework/docs/getting-started) to link the respective cloud providers
+4. Install AWS CLI and Docker CLI (ensure that root permission is not required for `aws` and `docker` commands)

 To run the default Loader:
 1. Change the `Platform` value in `cmd/config.json` to one of those specified in `docs/configuration.md`
-2. ~~Build the Go binary in Linux: `go build -v -o ./server/trace-func-go/aws/trace_func ./server/trace-func-go/aws/trace_func.go` (For Window users, please use WSL to build the binary)~~
-3. Start the experiments: `go run cmd/loader.go --config cmd/config.json --verbosity trace`
+2. Start the experiments: `go run cmd/loader.go --config cmd/config.json --verbosity trace`

 Note:
-- Current deployment is via zip file where the Go binary has to be built prior to running the code.
-For now, the Go binary has been packaged in this repo.
-Otherwise, refer to Step 2 above to build your custom Go binary.
+- Current deployment is via container image.
 - Refer to [Single Execution](#single-execution) section for more details on the experiment configurations.